Expertise + Work History

 Arts Management Executive who combines a broad understanding of visual, performing, and media arts with expert skill in conceptualizing, producing, and presenting cultural projects for diverse audiences.
 A proven leader committed to programmatic innovation, strategic collaboration, and financial discipline.

-• Knowledgeable about a wide range of arts practices, with an extensive network of industry contacts.
+• Knowledgeable about a wide range of arts practices and the evolving trends shaping the field.

 EXPERIENCE